-5. Voluntary Leave of Absence
+5. Voluntary and Deemed Leave of Absence

 - 5.1 Leave of Absence can be requested on medical and non-medical grounds. - 5.2 A Registered Student may only stand for election for a term of office as a Sabbatical Officer of the Guild of Students before completing his or her programme if leave of absence for that term of office has been conditionally granted.
-Leave of absence granted on this basis will come into effect if the student is elected and will take effect from the date on which the student takes office.
+Leave of absence granted on this basis will come into effect if the student is elected and will take effect for the duration of their term of office.
+A Registered Student who is elected as a Sabbatical Officer of the Guild of Students and who has completed his or her programme before their term of office begins is deemed to have been granted a leave of absence for the duration of their term of office.
+Any leave of absence or deemed leave of absence granted on this basis may be revoked by the